 For ongoing updates to campus and community food and basic needs resources, follow @SOUstudentlife on social media, stories on Inside SOU, and announcements via the SOU daily newsletter Southern Exposure.
 Questions or important resources to share?
 Contact Jill Smedstad at email@example.com.

-Donations of non-perishable food items are accepted and can be brought to the Stevenson Union Welcome Desk in the SU foyer.
+Donations are welcomed and appreciated at any time of the year!
+Non-perishable food items can be brought to the Stevenson Union Welcome Desk in the SU foyer.

-Monetary donations help sustain the Student Food Pantry, and these funds help purchase food items through ACCESS at reduced prices, and also go toward other programs for supplementary food assistance for students.
+Monetary donations help sustain the Student Food Pantry, and these funds help purchase food items through ACCESS at reduced prices, and stock the pantry shelves when food donations are low.
 To contribute a tax-deductible donation through the SOU Foundation, visit https://giving.sou.edu/food-pantry/.

 SOU employees can also sign up to contribute a monthly donation through a payroll deduction.